Post

 Lessons Learned

-• Circular dependencies indicate design problems
+• Circular dependencies are a design smell

 From Kakao Tech Campus 3rd cohort Gift API clone coding, summarizing mentor feedback.